 Evelyn Bhajan has been exploring a vocation in ministry and has been offered and accepted a new role as a Methodist Minister in Cardiff.
 Congratulations Evelyn.
-The Cooper and Calvert family hosted a very successful tea party for Christian Aid, and raised the magnificent sum of £550.
+The Cooper and Calvert family hosted a very successful tea party for Christian Aid, and Ted will be seeing him during the early weeks of June and can't wait to give him a huge cuddle.